 1. HP 17.3 ZBook 17 G5 VR ready Workstation

-With the ZBook G5, HP has renewed their 17” workstation with the sleeker design, improved internals, and proper security functions.
+With the ZBook G5, HP has renewed its 17” workstation with a sleeker design, improved internals, and proper security functions.

 This Intel Xeon CPU machine offers blistering performance, and a vivid 4K display provides a theatre-like experience made especially for heavy workload performance.